American and British travellers in the 1800s and 1900s, like Malcolm X, were surprised at the lack of racism among Arabs.

 Islam did not allow Muslims to make slaves of other Muslims.
 So Arabs mainly got slaves from lands beyond the Muslim world: Europe, Central Asia, West Africa, Nubia, Ethiopia, East Africa, etc.

 That meant, by an accident of history, most slaves were either lighter-skinned or darker-skinned than most Arabs.
 Since whites and blacks appeared in Arab society mainly as slaves, Arabs came to look down on both (though less so as their home societies grew in military strength).

 Yes, they looked down on whites too.
 Here is Said al-Andalusi in the 1000s:

 For those who live furthest north … their humors [are] raw, their bellies gross, their color pale, their hair long and lank.
 Thus they lack keenness of understanding and clarity of intelligence, and are overcome by ignorance and dullness, lack of discernment, and stupidity.

-But racism never received the backing of law, religion and science like it did in America.
+But racism never received the backing of law, religion or science like it did in the US after 1700.
 It pretty much remained at the level of prejudice and snobbery.
 So much so that Aristotle’s idea that some are born to be slaves never caught on.
 Because slavery was based not on differences of race but of religion.